CraftAcademyLabs/ca_course/week5/slow_food/5_cartify_instructions.md

 - Cucumber for feature testing

 ### Setting the stage
-As we are going to work in a BDD way the first thing we need to do is to create a new branch and then to create a `feature` file.
+As we are going to work in a BDD way the first thing we need to do is to create a new branch and then create a `feature` file.

 ```bash
 $ git checkout -b visitor_can_add_products_to_cart
 $ touch features/visitor_can_add_products_to_cart.feature
 ```

-Next up we are going to add a `Feature definition`, `Background` and a `Scenario` to the feature file.
+Next up we are going to add a `Feature definition`, `Background` and  `Scenario` to the feature file.
 This feature is not completed and we will continiously refactor it in order to complete the user story.